pbierkortte/sql-server-to-snowflakedw-python/README.md

 # SQL Server to Snowflake DWH Data Migration
+### **⛁ SQL Server ➔ 🐍 Python ➔ ❄️ Snowflake**

 Migrate data from SQL Server into Snowflake using python.

 ## Assumptions
 * You have some knowledge of